brienze1/crypto-robot-validator/README.md

   value.
     - For example if the config value is equal to `SELL` and a `STRONG_SELL` analysis was received, the operation should be allowed, and the opposite should be denied.

-Not implemented (this will be done on another service):

 - Operations should not be triggered if `daily_summary.proffit` has a negative value of more than or equal to the `config.day_stop_loss` value.
     - `daily_summary.day` value should be checked to see if current day has changed, in this case, the values